 THE INSPIRATION: Food Crazes in NYC – 6 Must Have New York Food Experiences

-Food can be an experience!
-In fact, trying foods around the world is one my very favorite things to do.
-So, are you planning a trip and wondering what to eat in New York when you visit?
 There are many famous places to eat in NYC, and many quintessential NYC foods like pastrami on rye, think crust pizza and hot dogs.
 But for me, the best things to eat in NYC are these 21st Century food crazes that started in New York.
 Some of these foods are available elsewhere now, but there is nothing quite like trying the original.
 So whether you’re in New York over summer, for the holidays, or any time in between, these are the best foods to try in NYC because they originated here.

 My top 6 must eat places in NYC for amazing food craze experiences are:

-Cupcake at original Magnolia Bakery NYC
+1. Cupcake at the original Magnolia Bakery NYC

 Magnolia Bakery cupcakes led the cupcake craze that swept NYC a few years ago.
 The height of the craze is over and there is no longer an endless line outside the Magnolia Bakery New York, but Magnolia cupcakes are still a must try New York food and a highlight of a visit to NYC.
 They are covered in thick frosting and are delicious and moist.
 Red Velvet is a fan favorite, but I love the seasonal flavors such as pumpkin spice in fall.

-Location of original Magnolia New York:
+Location of original Magnolia New York

 There are now several Magnolia bakery locations throughout New York City, but you have to go to the original in the West Village at 401 Bleecker Street and West 11th Street.

-Hours of Magnolia Bakery:
+Hours of Magnolia Bakery

 7:30am – 10:00pm daily